-These sealants may be over coated with the EPOTEC High Build epoxy, however the epoxy may crack over time, as it's not as flexible as the sealant underneath.
+These sealants may be over coated with the V790 , however this may crack over time, as it's not as flexible as the sealant underneath.
 This should not be an issue, apart from aesthetics.
-Best to just take EPOTEC onto sealant, use tape for straight line.
+Best to just take V790 onto sealant, use tape for straight line.